2024 Life Settlements Industry Report

 3. Review and underwriting.
 In this phase, the life settlement company verifies the insured’s medical history is complete.
 The health information is forwarded to a medical underwriter who prepares a life expectancy report or lifespan estimate.
 Estimated lifespan is a critical factor in the market value of a policy.
 Therefore, the underwriter’s report becomes part of the case file, viewable by prospective buyers.

-6. Closing package.
-After the policyholder accepts an offer, the broker assembles the closing documents.
+5. Closing package.
+After the policyholder accepts an offer, the life settlement company assembles the closing documents.
 These usually include a contract, life expectancy report, insurer verification that the policy is in force, and a letter of competency.
 The letter of competency is a physician-signed document verifying that the policyholder is of sound mind, capable of making financial decisions.
 The closing package may differ slightly, depending on the state where the policyholder lives.

-7. Notification.
-The broker notifies the insurance company that the policy has a new owner and beneficiary.
+6. Notification.
+The life settlement company notifies the insurance company that the policy has a new owner and beneficiary.
 The insurer reviews and verifies the documentation, makes the changes on the policy, and then notifies all parties that the changes are implemented.

-8. Funds transfer.
+7. Funds transfer.
 After the policy ownership and beneficiary have been updated, an escrow agent distributes the sale proceeds to the policyholder.
-The broker’s commissions and other fees are also paid for from the escrow account.

 Real Life Settlement Examples